AOMix user registration | Publications | FAQ | AOMix | AOMix-CDA, AOMix-L, AOMix-S | ALP-Vibro | RedS | SWizard | SIG-JK | U2WIN

 In this complex, the BQDI-to-Ru donation is produced by the interactions involving fragment orbitals of a1 and b2 symmetries, namely, HOFO-1 and HOFO-2 of the bqdi ligand and the LUFO and LUFO+1 of the Ru fragment (see the above figure, black and red lines).
 The Ru-to-BQDI back-donation is produced by the orbital interaction between the HOFO of the Ru fragment and the LUFO of the BQDI ligand of b1 symmetry.
 The ECDA analysis shows that the LUMO of the the complex is an anti-bonding combination of 62 % LUFO(bqdi) and 33 % HOFO(Ru).
 The corresponding bonding orbital (HOMO-1 of the complex) is formed by 61% HOFO(Ru) and 29% LUFO(bqdi).
 These orbital contributions indicate the strong back-bonding interaction and account for a transfer of ~0.7 e- from the Ru fragment to the BQDI ligand.
 [PDF].

-Here is another example of the AOMix-CDA output: the orbital interaction diagram (computed using Gaussian 03 at the B3LYP/TZVP level) of two methylidyne (CH) radicals (in the quartet spin state, S=4) forming the a linear acetelene molecule HCCH (alpha-spin orbitals are shown in blue, beta-spin orbitals are shown in red color):
+Here is another example of the AOMix-FO output: the orbital interaction diagram (computed using Gaussian 03 at the B3LYP/TZVP level) of two methylidyne (CH) radicals (in the quartet spin state, S=4) forming the a linear acetelene molecule HCCH (alpha-spin orbitals are shown in blue, beta-spin orbitals are shown in red color):

 Orbital Interaction diagram for HCCH